 ‘I had not got as much further down the street as the post-office, when I again beheld Trabb’s boy shooting round by a back way.
 This time, he was entirely changed.
 He wore the blue bag in the manner of my great-coat, and was strutting along the pavement towards me on the opposite side of the street, attended by a company of delighted young friends to whom he from time to time exclaimed, with a wave of his hand, “Don’t know yah!’

-In a single interaction, in Pip’s irritation with the boy imitating his apparent pomp, we see the gaps between how we see ourselves and how others see us.
+In a single interaction, in Pip’s irritation with the boy’s imitation, we see the gap between Pip’s self-image and how others see him.

 When you’re drafting scenes involving minor characters, ask:

-- What can how they speak to my main character(s) reveal about how they come across to others?
+- What does how they speak to my main character(s) reveal about how they come across to others?
 Are they more often kind by default?
 Hostile?
 Why?

-- How does your main character treat others who aren’t particularly important to them?
+- How does your main character treat others?
 What does their behaviour or manners say about them?
 Are they arrogant, dismissive, friendly?

 - Think about the various roles secondary characters can serve in developing main characters.
 How can this character bring your main character closer to or further from their immediate goals?